 In today’s media landscape, many people, especially young people, often get information about current events from websites and social media.
 At the same time, there are actors who are using these channels to spread fear and prejudice through false news.

 To be able to critically review news, a high level of education and general critical attitude is not enough.
 Anyone can be tricked by false news, regardless of whether they are a primary school pupil or a senior professor.
 The best way to determine if a news item is credible is to follow a set of research-based principles.
 In the News Evaluator, these principles are being used to create a tool for teaching digital source criticism.

 The News Evaluator project started in 2017 as a mass experiment run as part of the European Researchers’ Night in Sweden.
-A second phase of the project began in 2018 and continues until spring 2020.
+A second phase of the project began in 2018 and continues until November 2020.
 The aim is to develop a tool that can be used by both schools and the general public.
 The tool is now available to use for anyone who wants to improve their ability to spot fake news.

 As part of the second phase of the project, a News Evaluator Election Special was run in September 2018, whereby pupils helped researchers investigate political news in young people’s digital feeds prior to the Swedish general election.
 A revised and translated version of the digital tool was also used by thousands of Danish teenagers in September 2019.